 A coffee factory manager in Papua New Guinea says a good crop and high prices are putting pressure on processors.
-Favourable weather conditions have led to expectations PNG will produce more than 60,000 tonnes of coffee this year, while coffee prices of 2 US dollars and 60 cents per pound are double that of last year.
+Favourable weather conditions have led to expectations that Papua New Guinea will produce more than 60,000 tonnes of coffee this year, while coffee prices of $2.60 per pound are double that of last year.

 But Grant Jephcott says the coffee will still be processed without impact on quality, as it stores well in the Highlands.

 There’s always an open invitation waiting for you to join us at our cupping table in Westlake Village.

 Feel free to email us anytime or call to speak with our friendly staff M-F, 8AM – 4:30PM PST about current coffee market trends, up to date status on our offerings and how we can help improve your roasting business.
 800.761.JAVA